Lynn Turner (murderer): Life with Randy Thompson

 Lynn and Randy bought a house together and had a son and daughter.
 By 2000 Randy and Lynn were having problems in their relationship, causing Randy to move out.
 On January 22, 2001, Randy Thompson, age 32, was found dead in his apartment.
-Thompson had reported feeling ill with flu symptoms and had gone to the emergency room complaining of a stomach ache and constant vomiting.
+Thompson had reported feeling ill with flu symptoms and had gone to the emergency room complaining of a stomachache and constant vomiting.
 He was treated and released on January 21.
 Lynn made him some Jell-O and by the next day, he was dead.
 She only collected $36,000 in her boyfriend's death because his $200,000 insurance policy had lapsed.
 Thompson's reported cause of death was an irregular heartbeat, the same cause of death as Lynn's previous husband.